certifaction/cli/README.md

 >
 >#### Description:
 >
->Return success if the API is responsive, returns an error if not.
+>Returns success if the API is responsive, returns an error if not.

-### Get a document metadata
+### Get document metadata

 >#### Usage
 >